-Repeat Finding: This not a repeat finding.
+Repeat Finding: This is a repeat finding from the immediate previous audit, 2020-003.

 Recommendation: We recommend that the Town implement procedures to ensure proper reconciliation of all bank accounts in an accurate and timely manner in future years and for management and financial officers to attend governmental continuing education trainings to gain the expertise needed.